Brink-Software/Brink.AksKickStarters/README.md

 |sslCertificates[0].name   |\<none>     |Name of the SSL certificate to use.
 See [the SSL section](#Add-SSL-certificates-from-Keyvault)|
 |sslCertificates[0].secret   |\<none>     |Reference to the Key Vault secrert, E.g.: `https://<keyvault-name>.vault.azure.net/secrets/<certificate-name>`.
 See [the SSL section](#Add-SSL-certificates-from-Keyvault)|

+## Clean up

+To remove the provisioned resource, run `pulumi destroy`.

 ## Issues

 - Runnning `pulumi destroy` will give you the following error  `error: 'azureassignedidentities.aadpodidentity.k8s.io' timed out waiting to be Ready`.
 The only way to get arround this is to export the stack and remove the offending item and then import the stack again.
 See [pulumi stack](https://www.pulumi.com/docs/reference/cli/pulumi_stack/) for more info.